wfclark5/flockmtl/docs/docs/aggregate-functions/llm-last.md

 - **Behavior**: The function returns a JSON object containing the values of the columns you provided in the input.
 The structure of the returned JSON will mirror the input columns' values.

 **Output Example**:
-For a query that extracts the first relevant feature, the result could look like:
+For a query that extracts the least relevant feature, the result could look like:

 - **Input Rows**: